IHE/ITI.BasicAudit/input/pagecontent/index.md

 BasicAudit uses ```mustSupport``` in StructureDefinition profiles equivalent to the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).

 mustSupport of true - only has a meaning on items that are minimal cardinality of zero (0), and applies only to the source actor populating the data.
 The source actor shall populate the elements marked with MustSupport, if the concept is supported by the actor, a value exists, and security and consent rules permit.
-Note that sometimes MustSupport will appear on elements with a cardinality greater than zero (0), this is due to inheritance from a less constrained profile.
 The consuming actors should handle these elements being populated or being absent/empty.
-Note that sometimes MustSupport will appear on elements with a cardinality greater than zero (0), this is due to inheritance from a less constrained profile.
+Note that sometimes mustSupport will appear on elements with a minimal cardinality greater than zero (0), this is due to inheritance from a less constrained profile.

 ### Download